 6. Offer Multiple Payment Methods, including the popular & regional Payment Gateways

 Payment methods are another key reason that causes clients to abandon their shopping carts.
-This is why conversion experts always recommend adding multiple payment methods to reduce cart abandonment.
+This is why conversion experts always recommend adding multiple payment methods such as Google Pay, and Apple Pay to reduce cart abandonment.

 WooCommerce offers several payment gateways including Paypal and Stripe by default.